jschhie/Interactive-Image-Classifier/README.md

 # Project Overview
 This project serves as an interactive image classifier.
 Users can select either (1) a region/object within an image of choice, or (2) an entire image.
 The program then retrieves images most similar to the given queries.

 Similarity scores are computed using bag-of-words modeling and k-means clustering.

-Results are based off of a dataset of 6,600 images.
+Results are based off of a dataset of 6,600 video frames.

 A brief description of the terminology used within this document can be found [here](https://github.com/jschhie/image-detector-prog/#terminology-mentioned).